 This bill proposes significant changes to the criteria for driver's license suspension, specifically eliminating suspensions for reasons unrelated to motor vehicle offenses.
-It amends RSA 263:56-a, I(b) to specify that a driver's license can only be suspended for failing to pay fines related to moving violations as defined under RSA 265:79, RSA 265-A:2, RSA 265-A:3, or RSA 270:29-b.
-Additionally, it modifies the reinstatement criteria in RSA 263:56-a, III(b) to focus solely on payment of fines or demonstration of financial inability to pay, removing the requirement for a defendant's appearance in court.
-The bill also amends RSA 263:57, I to clarify that a justice can suspend a driver's license only under specific conditions and with prior notice to the license holder.
+It amends RSA 263:56-a to specify that a driver's license can only be suspended for failing to pay fines related to moving violations as defined in RSA 265:79, RSA 265-A:2, RSA 265-A:3, or RSA 270:29-b.
+Additionally, it modifies the reinstatement criteria to focus on payment of fines or demonstration of financial inability to pay, rather than requiring a court appearance.
+The bill also updates the judicial authority to suspend licenses, ensuring that suspensions can only occur under specific conditions and with prior notice to the license holder.

 Statutes affected: